Sedimark/catalogue/docker/README.md

 docker build -f docker/Dockerfile -t sedimark/catalogue-server:1.0 .
 ```

 This command will build the Docker image using the multi-stage Dockerfile.
-The JAR will be built inside the container, so you do not need to build it locally first.
+The JAR and all required dependencies will be built inside the container, so you do not need to build them locally first.

 Alternatively, you can build from the `docker` directory: